COVID-19 Pandemic: Changes to testing procedure Q&A

 UKAD’s Doping Control procedure (or Testing procedure) for tests conducted in the UK remains the same, and will continue to comply with the World Anti-Doping Agency’s (WADA) International Standard for Testing and Investigations (ISTI).
 However, in light of the COVID-19 pandemic, some adjustments will be applied to keep athletes and Doping Control Personnel (DCP) safe and support the countrywide effort to control the virus.
 These adjustments will be kept under continuous review and adapted as necessary to comply with evolving government guidance.

 A two-metre distance must be maintained at all times between the athlete, the DCP and any third parties.
-Where absolutely necessary, this may be temporarily relaxed to one metre (no less) but only for a short period of time (England & Northern Ireland only).
-This will be in effect throughout the entire testing process going forward.
+Where absolutely necessary e.g. the collection of blood samples, this may be temporarily relaxed but only for a short period of time.
+This will be in effect throughout the entire testing process.
 Doping Control facilities will need to accommodate social distancing requirements, including for urine sample provision.

-DCP will be required to wear personal protective equipment (PPE), which will involve them wearing gloves, face masks and aprons during testing.
-Athletes, and anyone attending the test with the athlete, will be strongly encouraged to wear PPE (gloves and face masks only), which will be provided by the DCP.
-However, they can choose to wear their own face mask if preferred, but gloves will be issued by the DCP.
+DCP will be required to wear personal protective equipment (PPE), which will involve them wearing face masks when indoors and in crowded spaces.
+Head visors and aprons will be worn by the BCO for blood testing.
+Athletes, and anyone attending the test with the athlete, will be strongly encouraged to wear PPE (face masks), which will be provided by the DCP.
+However, they can choose to wear their own face mask if preferred.

 DCP and athletes are encouraged to regularly to wash their hands for 40-60 seconds, as advised by the World Health Organisation (WHO), throughout the testing process.